Get Expert Foot Care

 We are committed to providing you and your family with the best podiatric care possible.
 One of the many benefits of choosing Gentle Foot Care is our skilled and sensitive patient care team.
 The goal is to make your experience as comfortable and worry free as possible.

-Gentle Foot Care's main office is in Columbus, Ohio but has more locations in the following areas: Toledo, Hilliard, Westerville, Mt.
-Vernon, Galion, Mansfield, and Euclid.
+Gentle Foot Care has locations in the following areas of Ohio: Columbus, Hilliard, Mt.
+Vernon, Newark, Galion, and Mansfield.
 If you would like to visit one of our locations, click here to find their address!

 A podiatrist, also called a doctor of podiatric medicine, is a specialist who provides medical diagnosis and treatment of foot and ankle problems.